aptise/lua-resty-peter_sslers/README.md

 The workaround?
 API endpoints to "flush" the cache or expire certain keys(domains).

-A simple example is provided with `peter_sslers.ssl_certhandler-expire`, which can be invoked within Nginx as-is rather easily:
+A simple example is provided with `examples/ssl_certhandler-expire`, which can be invoked within Nginx as-is rather easily:

 ````